 As user participation is an essential principle of agile methods, we rely on these challenges to understand the organizational context, as the more present these challenges, the most difficult it is to increase collaboration and participation in existing processes.
 The organizational context impacts the decision to make use of user participation methods or not (R1).
 Indeed, if the organizational context is very hostile to user participation (with, for instance, a highly hierarchical structure and low management support), then user participation can be useless (if it is not considered afterwards), inapplicable (the project manager is not allowed to take time to implement participation) or even detrimental (waste of resources).
-On the other hand, if these challenges are not saliently present in the organization of interest, the organizational context is important based on the study above, and in line with the situated perspective in this study, we include this in the framework so that the project manager is aware of the challenges of his/her organizational context.
+On the other hand, if these challenges are not saliently present in the organization of interest, the organization is likely to be more inclined towards welcoming users' input.
+Acknowledging the specificities of the organizational context is important based on the study above, and in line with the situated perspective in this study, we include this in the framework so that the project manager is aware of the challenges of his/her organizational context.